Bylaws of the College Assembly in the College of Liberal Arts and Sciences

 - The CAC may, within the provisions of the Senate Code and the rules and regulations of the University Office of Graduate Studies, establish minimum requirements for all graduate degree programs in arts and sciences.

-- The CAC shall review, approve, and transmit to the dean, all new degree programs offered within the College.
-Detailed requirements of such degree programs as promulgated by the department, and any changes therein, must be submitted to the Committee on Graduate Studies and approved by the CAC before they become effective.
+- The Committee of Graduate Studies shall review, approve, and transmit to the dean, all new degree programs offered within the College.
+Detailed requirements of such degree programs as promulgated by the department must be submitted to the Committee on Graduate Studies and approved before they move on to a final review by the Provost's Office.

 A. The names of those undergraduate students who have completed the requirements established by the CA for graduation shall be certified by the dean, or the dean’s designee, to the chancellor, and the Board of Regents that the respective degrees be conferred.